Green Party of Canada candidates in the 2004 Canadian federal election: Mississauga—Brampton South: Paul Simas

-Born in Brazil, and moved to Canada in 1989 as a teenager.
-Was a naval reservist in the 1990s, and is now a naval officer involved in the Canadian Forces Cadet Movement.
-A founding member of Brasilnet, supporting Brazilian professionals and promoting diversity within Canada.
-Works as a Chief Flight Attendant (Purser), and was a prominent member of the Canadian Airlines Employees Charitable Foundation.
-Also a computer-animated drafting technologist, and the operations coordinator of the Green Party of Ontario.
+Paul Simas was born in Brazil, and moved to Canada in 1989 as a teenager.
+He was a naval reservist in the 1990s, and is currently a naval officer involved in the Canadian Forces Cadet Movement.
+Simas is sfounding member of Brasilnet, supporting Brazilian professionals and promoting diversity within Canada.
+He works as a Chief Flight Attendant (Purser), and was a prominent member of the Canadian Airlines Employees Charitable Foundation.
+Simas is also a computer-animated drafting technologist, and the operations coordinator of the Green Party of Ontario.
 His father, Paulo Simas (Sr.), was also a member of the GPO executive.
-Was working toward a Bachelor of Arts degree in anthropology at the time of the election.
-Has formally presented green policies initiatives to Mississauga mayor Hazel McCallion.
+Simas was working toward a Bachelor of Arts degree in anthropology at the time of the election.
+He has formally presented green policies initiatives to Mississauga mayor Hazel McCallion.
 Has criticized former leader Joan Russow for leaving the Green Party in favour of the NDP.
-Received 1,525 votes, finishing fourth in a field of five candidates.
+He received 1,525 votes, finishing fourth in a field of five candidates.
 The winner was Navdeep Bains of the Liberal Party of Canada.
-Received 3,888 votes in the 2007 Ontario General elections, reaching 3rd place and 10.6% of the votes.
+Received 3,888 votes in the 2007 Ontario General elections, reaching third place and 10.6% of the votes.